hugowindisch/swallow/MANUAL.md

 keydown, keyup, resize, click, mousedown, mousedownt, mousedownc, mouseup, mouseupc, mouseupt, mouseover, mousemove, mousemovec, mouseout, change, load, error.

 TODO: Add all what's missing
-TODO: Document the and c version of some events
+TODO: Document the 't' and 'c' version of some events
-TODO: Document the liftetime management of handlers
+TODO: Document the lifetime management of handlers

 ##Dealing with Mouse events (and positional events)
 SwallowApps lets you compute the position of mouse events relative to your component (in HTML, mouse events are positioned relatively to the page).
 This can be useful if you want to use the mouse to position a visual element inside another visual element (just like swallowapps's visual editor does).